How Acupuncture Drastically Changes Senior’s Health

 The best advice you can follow is to relax during your acupuncture.
 Take a deep breath and settle once the needles are set into the pressure points.

 Stay well hydrated and comfortable.
 If you find that you liked a specific treatment, or if your treatment was not as you expected, you may want to take detailed notes about the treatment, how it worked, and how you felt later.

 Your acupuncturist can use this feedback to adjust your future appointments so they can fine-tune your treatment and measure its effectiveness.

 Before and after your acupuncture session, there are several important things to avoid.
 Do not consume caffeine before or after your appointment since it can delay your recovery.

 Since acupuncturists use the coating, colour, and texture of your tongue to make diagnoses; Often, the recommendation is not to brush your tongue for two days before your appointment.

-Having a light snack before your acupuncture appointment is recommended, but you should not have heavy, greasy foods or drinks.
+Having a light snack before your acupuncture appointment is a good idea, but you should not have heavy, greasy foods or drinks.
 It would be best to avoid alcohol and stimulants for 12 hours after acupuncture.

 How Often Should You Get Acupuncture?